-- 3/4 cup raw or toasted walnut halves (if you’re not using roasted walnut oil, I recommend toasting the walnuts!)
+- ¾ cup toasted or raw walnut halves if you’re not using roasted walnut oil, I recommend toasting the walnuts for best flavor

-- 1/2 cup roasted walnut oil (highly recommend La Tourangelle)
+- ½ (120 mL) cup roasted walnut oil I recommend La Tourangelle brand

 - freshly ground black pepper

-- 1 lb dried whole wheat penne (I used DeLallo’s whole wheat penne rigate!)
+- 1 lb dried whole wheat penne or fusilli

-- 1/2 cup finely grated parmigiano-reggiano cheese, plus more for garnishing
+- ½ cup finely grated parmigiano-reggiano cheese plus more for serving

-- Preheat the oven to 425 degrees Fahrenheit.
+- Preheat the oven to 425°F (218°C).
 Line a sheet pan with aluminum foil or parchment paper.
 Set aside.
-Bring a large pot of salted water to a boil for the pasta.
+Meanwhile, bring a large pot of salted water to a boil for the pasta.

 - Trim the ends of the delicata squash and slice them in half lengthwise.
-Using a spoon, scoop out the seeds and discard.
-Cut each half into 1/2-inch half-moon slices and place on the sheet pan.
-Drizzle with olive oil, salt, and pepper, and spread them out evenly on the sheet pan so they are not touching.
-Roast at 425 degrees for 20 to 25 minutes, flipping the squash halfway through, until they are tender and caramelized.
+Using a spoon, scoop out and discard the seeds.
+Cut each squash half into ½-inch thick half-moon slices and place on the sheet pan.
+Drizzle with olive oil, salt, and pepper, and spread them evenly on the sheet pan so they are not touching.
+Roast for 20 to 25 minutes, flipping the squash halfway through, until they are tender and caramelized.

 - Line a small plate with paper towels.
-In a small non-stick pan, heat a thin layer of extra virgin olive oil over medium-high heat until hot.
-Fry the sage leaves, in batches, in the oil until crisp (it should only take a few seconds).
-Transfer with a slotted spoon to the plate and seasoned lightly with salt.
-Set aside.
+In a small non-stick pan, heat a thin layer of extra virgin olive oil (about ¼ cup) over medium-high heat until hot.
+Fry the sage leaves, in batches, until crisp (it should only take a few seconds).
+Transfer with a slotted spoon to the plate and season lightly with salt.
+Set aside for serving.

-- As the squash is finishing roasting, add the dried whole wheat pasta to the boiling water and cook until al dente.
-Reserve roughly a cup of the pasta cooking water and drain the pasta in a colander.
-Transfer the pasta back to the same pot, drizzle lightly with olive oil, and toss.
-Add the walnut-sage pesto and grated parmigiano-reggiano cheese, and toss until the pasta is evenly coated in the sauce, adding some of the reserved pasta water as needed (this amount of pesto will generously coat all of the pasta, but the starchy cooking water will help create an even creamier sauce–so I highly recommend adding some!).
+- As the squash finishes roasting, add the dried whole wheat pasta to the boiling water and cook until al dente.
+Reserve roughly 1 cup (240 mL) of the starchy pasta cooking water and drain the pasta.
+Transfer the pasta back to the same pot, drizzle lightly with olive oil, and add the walnut-sage pesto and grated parmigiano-reggiano cheese.
+Toss until the pasta is evenly coated in the sauce, adding some of the reserved pasta water as needed (this amount of pesto will generously coat all of the pasta, but the starchy cooking water will help create an even creamier, better distributed sauce.